 SeeMore Impact Labs began with a grant from the US Department of Education to determine the skills individuals need for success in education, work, and life.
-This resulted in the CSM Course that builds the skills of High Performance and Lifelong Learning.
+This resulted in the CSM Course that builds the math skills of highest value for work and life, as well as the skills of High Performance and Lifelong Learning.
 The value of this course has been vetted across an unprecedented range of use: across venues (schools, colleges, adult education, workforce development, employee upskilling), ages (15 to 65+ years) and educational backgrounds (low-literacy adults to those with advanced degrees).

-Building on this breadth of use, community-wide Excel Together Initiatives embed the CSM Certificate into a community as a credential of High Performance and Lifelong Learning -- the skills people need to thrive in college and the workplace.
-Excel Together works with colleges, the workforce system, and employers to gain college credit, hiring preferences, and other benefits for the CSM Certificate, and with school and training providers to build training capacity.
-SeeMore Impact Labs works behind the scenes to "get the word out" and build sustained momentum for community-wide upskilling.
+Building on this breadth of use, Excel Together Initiatives embed the CSM Certificate across a community as a valued credential demonstrating High Performance and Lifelong Learning -- the skills people need to thrive in college and the workplace.
+Excel Together works with colleges, the workforce system, and employers to gain college credit, hiring preferences, and other benefits for the CSM Certificate, and with school and training providers to offer CSM.
+SeeMore Impact Labs works behind the scenes to coordinate activities of many partner organizations, "get the word out", and build sustained momentum for community-wide upskilling.

-The Excel Together Initiative is exemplified by Excel Together West Virginia, which began in summer of 2021 and has built rapid momentum.
+The Excel Together Initiative is exemplified by Excel Together West Virginia, which began in summer of 2022.

 "I took a lot of special needs math classes growing up.
 And so I didn't finish high school – I kinda gave up on it, because I was like I can't do math so I won't be able to do anything.
 I did the whole stay-at-home-with-kids things for awhile, and only worked at restaurants.